 - 2.3.1 The Cheshire West and Chester Local Plan (Part One) Strategic Policies 2015 identifies a housing growth figure for Tarporley of at least 300 houses up to 2030.
-There is an opportunity for the Tarporley Neighbourhood Plan to shape and influence the proposed new housing in response to the needs and aspirations of the local community. - 2.3.2 The Neighbourhood Plan includes policies which set out the proposed scale and phasing of new development to ensure development responds positively to the existing local character of a large village which has developed incrementally over an extended period of time.
-New housing development should include house types and sizes to meet local needs, in particular taking into consideration an aging population and the need for smaller, affordable homes for young people and families and properties which provide accommodation to support live / work lifestyles.
+There is an opportunity for the Tarporley Neighbourhood Plan to shape and influence the proposed new housing in response to the needs and aspirations of the local community. - 2.3.2 The Neighbourhood Plan includes policies which ensure development responds positively to the existing local character of a large village which has developed incrementally over an extended period of time.
+New housing development should include affordable housing with house types and sizes to meet local needs, in particular taking into consideration an aging population and the need for smaller, affordable homes for young people and families and properties which provide accommodation to support live / work lifestyles.